argon-lang/verilization/README.md

  * `out_dir` - the base output directory
  * `pkg:package.name` - the scala package for the original verilization package
+ * `lib:package.name` - the scala package, types in this package will not be generated

 ## Compiler Bindings